Dollar Bank Announces 23rd Annual Free Mortgage Workshop

-PITTSBURGH, April 20, 2022 /PRNewswire/ -- Dollar Bank's 23rd annual free mortgage home buying workshop returns in person after a two-year hiatus as The Way Home on May 14, 2022 at the David L. Lawrence Convention Center.
-This free program began as a workshop for single mothers, Mortgages for Mothers in 1999.
-The free program has grown over the years and today is available to anyone who wants to learn how to stop renting and start owning their own home.
+HAMPTON ROADS, Va., April 21, 2022 /PRNewswire/ -- Dollar Bank's 23rd annual free mortgage home buying workshop returns in person after a two-year hiatus as The Way Home on June 11, 2022 at the Webb Center on the campus of Old Dominion University.
+It began as a workshop for single mothers, Mortgages for Mothers in 1999.
+It has grown over the years and today is available to anyone who wants to learn how to stop renting and start owning their own home.

 The Way Home Workshop is an educational experience for attendees, providing information about the power of credit and credit counseling services, ways to save, and how the mortgage process works.
 Highlights also include testimonials from new homeowners who broke the rent cycle with the help of Dollar Bank's credit enhancement program.
-Talk show host, Lynne Hayes-Freeland, will join us again as our guest host.
+Barbara Hamm Lee, Executive Producer and Host of Another View on WHRO-FM, will be a guest host.

 "It's hard to know where to start when you want to become a homeowner.
 We break down the process and empower our attendees by preparing them for what comes next.
 Our goal of the workshop is to make this process feel manageable by sharing our educational resources and offering time with experts in credit counseling, budgeting, and mortgages," said Morton Stanfield, Senior Vice President of Community Development.
 "Dollar Bank believes that everyone deserves the opportunity to take those first steps toward homeownership."